mohannscarlett/LAN-Chat-Suite/README.md

 **Project Description**:
 Server and client desktop applications used to communicate over a LAN.

-**Build Status**

-This version of the suite contains an unimplemented feature on the client side.
-This feature should allow a client connecting with a dupliate display name to be prompted that they have been rejected from joining the LAN chat due someone already using their display name.

 **Technologies used to create this application;**

 Java